hsauro/mcabook/_sources/introductoryTopics/elasticities.rst

 |

 We're not going to say much at this point about the case when the enzyme catalyzed reaction is reversible.
-That discussed in the intermediate topics section.
+That discussion will be had in the intermediate topics section.

 However, it is true that for a reversible enzyme catalyzed reaction, the elasticity with respect to the product will be negative.

 * Substrate elasticity `\varepsilon^v_s > 0`
 * Product elasticity `\varepsilon^v_p < 0`